-Products Completion Date 2nd QTR 2021 Intersection turning movement counts
+Completion Date 2nd QTR 2021

-2021-207 Advanced Traffic Assignment Performance Participant(s): Metro Measurement (CARRYOVER)
+2021-207 Advanced Traffic Assignment Performance Measurement (CARRYOVER)

 Metro COG and the City of Fargo teamed with ATAC to prepare an ATSPM setup.
 Initially, the project includes 25 intersections, and is underway at this time.